EnzoGinez/Weather-app/README.md

 - Front-end project structuring
 - Dynamic UI based on real data

 This was one of the first projects I built using an external API.
 Through it, I gained a better understanding of the concept and how to work with APIs in practice.
-Future improvements to this project may be made over time.
+Future improvements to this project may be pass by changes over time.

 ---